dmbarbour/wikilon/docs/AwelonLang.md

         [A](nc) [B] b == [[A](nc) B](nc)

 Substructural attributes do not prevent application of a value with `a`.
 Copy and drop are explicit in Awelon, so dynamically enforcing these attributes is feasible, a lot easier than it would be in a variable substitution based language.
 But ideally, they would be enforced statically.

+*Note:* Whether Awelon systems implement substructural types is entirely optional.
+And it might be more efficiently represented at the type description layer, in which case these annotations would be more to support type inference.

 ## Error Annotations